 ‘Congratulations, you have been selected!’
-Seeing an email like this in one’s inbox really brings joy.
+Seeing an email like this in one’s inbox brings immense joy.
 For those who have been looking for a job for quite some time, receiving an email containing the offer letter puts their mind at peace.
 They feel that the entire struggle they had faced during the job search was worth it, especially when the offer letter is in-line with everything was discussed with the hiring manager in previous conversations and is worthy of sending the job offer acceptance letter.

 Have you been offered a job recently?
 Have you received an offer letter via email that you have absolutely no reason to reject?
 If yes, you must carefully prepare a job offer acceptance email.